mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 ## Final Thoughts

 Cloud computing strengthens the systems that support life, work, and care.
-I am thankful to be growing at Bozeman Health.
+I am thankful to be growing in the field of Healthcare IT.

 Step by step, we keep walking this walk.